af83/rest-mongo/README.md

 };
 </code></pre>

+The schema describes a document.
+It can have references or list of references to other documents.

 ### Get a unit of work (we call it 'R'):
 <pre><code>
 var rest_mongo = require("rest-mongo");
 var RFactory = rest_mongo.getRFactory(schema, "db_name");
 var R = RFactory();
 </code></pre>

+Get a new R every time you need to get a new context to work in (at every client request for example).

 ### Create and save an object into the DB
 <pre><code>